zayeemZaki/FullStackCrowdStrikeAutomation/website/README.md

 # Falcon Admin Management Tool

-This project is a Flask-based web application that interacts with CrowdStrike's Falcon APIs to manage various administrative tasks such as removing admin rights, checking host containment status, containing and lifting hosts/groups, handling stale accounts, and managing user authentication.

 For general details, features, prerequisites, and installation instructions, please refer to the main [README.md](https://github.com/zayeemZaki/FullStackCrowdStrikeAutomation/blob/main/README.md).

 ## Detailed Documentation